-Sondes D9 and D10 (Figs. 6c,d, respectively) were released farther from the center, but contained winds almost as strong as the previous two, owing to the extension of hurricane-force winds downshear in the storm (Fig. 2).
-Both were released in a region of cloud-top temperatures below $-55^{\circ}$ C, but not within active cells.
+Sondes D9 and D10 (Figures 6c and 6d, respectively) were released further from the center, but contained winds almost as strong as the previous two, owing to the extension of hurricane-force winds downshear in the storm (Figure 2).
+Both were released in a region of cloud-top temperatures below -55°C, but not within active cells.
 D9 contained the clearest indication of melting of precipitation.
-These soundings were considerably more unstable than the previous two, and strong cells developed near their locations within 2 h of their release (Figs. 5b,c).
+These soundings were considerably more unstable than the previous two, and strong cells developed near their locations within two hours of their release (Figure 5b,c).

-Figure 7 shows hodographs for the four soundings in Fig. 6.
+Figure 7 shows hodographs for the four soundings in Figure 6.
 Clockwise turning occurred through a deep layer in each sounding.
-They resembled the tornadic sounding after hurricane landfall shown by McCaul (1987), except that lower-tropospheric wind speeds were much larger.
+They resembled the tornadic sounding after hurricane landfall shown by McCaul (1987), except that lower tropospheric wind speeds were much larger.
 The product of large horizontal winds, large vertical shear, and clockwise turning produced exceptional helicity by the reasoning of section 2.
-Other soundings with relatively large helicity (not shown) also displayed a clockwise-turning hodograph; no soundings in the hurricane contained a "straight line" hodograph (e.g., Weisman and Klemp 1982).
+Other soundings with relatively large helicity (not shown) also displayed a clockwise-turning hodograph; no soundings in the hurricane contained a "straight-line" hodograph (e.g., Weisman and Klemp 1982).